PrincessRTFM/WoLua/docs/entity.md

   The rotation of this game object in degrees, ranging from `0` to `360`.

 - `FlatDistance`, number|nil (floating point)\
   The two-dimensional (horizontal) euclidean distance between this game object's position and the current character's position, ignoring hitbox radius.
 If this game object doesn't exist, this will be `nil`.
-This is a shortcut for calling `FlatDistanceFrom(Game.Player)`.
+This is a shortcut for calling `.FlatDistanceFrom(Game.Player)`.

 - `Distance`, number|nil (floating point)\
   The three-dimensional euclidean distance between this game object's position and the current character's position, ignoring hitbox radius.
 If this game object doesn't exist, this will be `nil`.
-This is a shortcut for calling `DistanceFrom(Game.Player)`.
+This is a shortcut for calling `.DistanceFrom(Game.Player)`.

 ## Methods
 The following methods are avilable on the `Debug` API object.